 Lord of the Rings, Chicago, Rivers and Tides, Buena Vista Social Club, Being John Malkovich, Eternal Sunshine of the Spotless Mind, Lost in Translation, Memento, The Pirates of Penzance, Serenity, Groundhog Day, Stranger Than Fiction, movies featuring Christopher Guest (e.g., The Princess Bride, Spinal Tap, Best in Show), movies by Miyazaki and Tim Burton, and foreign films (e.g., The Motorcycle Diaries; Crouching Tiger, Hidden Dragon; City of God; The Triplets of Belleville), and various incarnations of Star Wars and Star Trek.
-As for TV, I don't really watch it; just select series on DVD/Netflix (e.g., Deadwood, Flight of the Conchords, Buffy, Battlestar Galactica, The Wire) or own (Monty Python's Flying Circus, Firefly).
+As for TV, I don't really watch it; just select series on DVD/Netflix (e.g., Deadwood, Flight of the Conchords, Buffy, Battlestar Galactica, The Wire, OITNB) or that I own (Monty Python's Flying Circus, Firefly).

-Classical, vocal, piano, jazz, Celtic, bluegrass, Latin, and the otherwise eclectic and unclassifiable.
+Classical, choral, piano, jazz, Celtic, bluegrass, Latin, and the otherwise eclectic and unclassifiable.
 The two best concerts I ever attended were The Tallis Scholars and Bobby McFerrin.